-At the store this week, chuck steak was on sale.
-I saw this as an opportunity to make my Easy Weekend Beef Stew.
-This hearty dish is low in calories (340 per 1-1/2 cup serving), low in fat (13 grams) and high on flavor.
+When chuck steak or some other cheap cut of beef is on sale take the opportunity to make this Easy Weekend Beef Stew.
+This hearty dish is low in calories (340 per 1-1/2 cup serving), low in fat (13 grams), and high in flavor.
 I recommend making it without a lot of additions the first time.
 But after that, feel free to make your own additions and changes to make this your own.
 After all, I stole this from Mr. Food.

 First, brew a pot of coffee.
 Actually, you don’t need a whole pot, just a couple of cups, one of which will go into the stew.
 The rest you can drink as you look over the Sunday newspaper waiting for the lovely stew to get going.

 This recipe is good for more inexpensive cuts of beef, like chuck, round steak or flank steak.
 Making a pot of this is handy for eating the rest of the week, so don’t get hyper about the amounts.